surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.4.0-rc.1 =
+= 7.4.0 =

-(2020/05/08) Added new "Add Person Role for Content Creators" and "Remove Person Role from All Users" buttons in the SSO &gt; Tools and Actions page.
+(2020/05/09) Added new buttons in the SSO &gt; Tools and Actions page.
+Changed the menu font icon for better compatibility between Mac OS and Windows.

 = 7.3.0 =